How PC-based Methods Err: Towards Better Reporting of Assumption Violations and Small Sample Errors: Scores for different weight functions

 where $d(X,Y)$ denotes the length of the shortest collider free path between $X$ and $Y$.
-This accounts for the fact that we want to place less weight on incoherencies of tuples that are connected by a long path on which small direct effects could lead to a very low total effect. \item \textbf{P-Value Adjusted Faithfulness Coherency Score.} We can compute a p-value adjusted faithfulness coherency score by choosing
+This accounts for the fact that we want to place less weight on incoherencies of tuples that are connected by a long path on which small direct effects could lead to a very low total effect.
+It can be combined with the Independence-Connection-Mismatch or the Dependence-Separation-Mismatch analogously to the previously presented combined scores. \end{itemize}

-where $p(X,X,\mathbf{S})$ denotes the p-value of the test results $\iota_{(T,\alpha)}(X,Y,\mathbf{S})$.
-With this choice of weight function, faithfulness incoherencies that correspond to test results close to the significance level are considered less severe. \end{itemize}